gavollink/termread/README.md

 # TermRead

-Very small C utility for reading information about a terminal.
+Very small C utility for reading information about a modern soft terminal.

+*I have spent more time writing documentation about VT terminals than I have spent writing the code for this.*

 # Examples